Private Debt: The Fuel for SMEs

 Most companies aren’t looking for a permanent partner that will own a stake in the business, they want someone that will help create value and are willing to share some of that value for a period of time.

 Third Eye Capital typically invests $20 million to $200 million in a company with annual revenue of up to $1 billion.
-It’s focused on established companies that have experienced an interruption in their business and need capital to nurse it back to health or rescue their underlying business.
-The firm will also look at companies wanting to expand or who are experiencing growth, but who have run-up against banks whose timelines and approval cycles are much slower than required.
+It’s focused on established companies that have experienced an interruption in their business and need capital to nurse it back to health, or rescue their underlying business.
+The firm will also look at companies wanting to expand or who are experiencing growth, but who have run-up against banks whose loan timelines and approval cycles are much slower than required.

 The bottom line

+In a world where investors are seeking better portfolio diversification and additional income streams, private debt presents a strong case for consideration within their portfolios.
 Beyond offering the potential of strong yields and excellent portfolio diversification, private debt can play a role in helping Canadian SMEs grow and, in doing so, benefits all Canadians by supporting and encouraging innovation, employment, and global competitiveness.
 Everybody wins.

 Do you want to